Daylight saving time: Effects on electricity consumption

-Many farmers oppose DST, particularly dairy farmers as the milking patterns of their cows do not change with the time. and others whose hours are set by the sun.
-There is concern for schoolchildren who are out in the darkness during the morning due to late sunrises.
-DST also hurts prime-time television broadcast ratings, drive-ins and other theaters.
+Economic effects

-It has been argued that clock shifts correlate with decreased economic efficiency, and that in 2000 the daylight-saving effect implied an estimated one-day loss of $31 billion on U.S. stock exchanges, Others have asserted that the observed results depend on methodology and disputed the findings, though the original authors have refuted points raised by disputers.
+It has been argued that clock shifts correlate with decreased economic efficiency and that in 2000, the daylight-saving effect implied an estimated one-day loss of $31 billion on US stock exchanges.
+Others have asserted that the observed results depend on methodology and disputed the findings, though the original authors have refuted points raised by disputers.

-Health
+Effects on health

-There are measurable adverse effects of time-shifts on human health.
-It has been shown to disrupt human circadian rhythms, negatively affecting human health in the process, and that the yearly DST time-shifts can increase health risks such as heart attack, and traffic accidents.
+There are measurable adverse effects of clock-shifts on human health.
+It has been shown to disrupt human circadian rhythms, negatively affecting human health in the process, and that the yearly DST clock-shifts can increase health risks such as heart attacks and traffic accidents.

 A 2017 study in the American Economic Journal: Applied Economics estimated that "the transition into DST caused over 30 deaths at a social cost of $275 million annually", primarily by increasing sleep deprivation.